Vivekanand-R/AI-Product-Framework/C. Area Of Focus/README.md

 **32. Industrial revolutions:**

+Industrial revolutions show how value creation has evolved — from machines improving labor efficiency to software enabling automation, and now AI enabling adaptive, learning systems.
+Industry 4.0 introduced data-driven intelligence, while Industry 5.0 focuses on human–AI collaboration and personalization.
+The key shift is from deterministic systems to probabilistic, AI-driven experiences.
+For product managers, this means designing products that balance automation with control, intelligence with trust, and scale with user-centricity.

             A. Industry 1.0 – Late 18th century: mechanization using water and steam power.
             B. Industry 2.0 (1870–1914) – Late 19th century: mass production with electricity and assembly lines. ( Motor Company (assembly line), **Electric (electrification)**, and Steel became industrial giants.)
             C. Industry 3.0 (1960s–2000) – Mid 20th century: automation through electronics, IT, and computers. ( leveraged electronics, computers, and software to the digital and automation age.)